by Susan Flantzer © Unofficial Royalty 2013

 A household was set up for John at Wood Farm on the Sandringham Estate and John lived there under the care of his nanny Charlotte Bill who was called Lala.
 Other staff at Wood Farm included John’s tutor Henry Peter Hansell, Thomas Haverly, a coachman who took John on outings in the country or to the sea, and to the ‘big house’ at Sandringham, a cook named Kate Bennett, whose niece Hilda Simpson was the live-in maid.
 Photos show John riding a bicycle and a horse without assistance.
 He had his own garden plot, “Prince John’s Garden.”

 A young girl named Winifred Thomas, who suffered from asthma and had been sent to the country to live with her aunt and uncle, was John’s companion.
-Winifred visited John nearly every day and the two went on walks and took care of the garden.
+Winifred visited John nearly every day and the two went on walks and cared for the garden.
 Later in life, Winifred recounted John’s excitement at watching zeppelins passing over Sandringham in 1916 and his pleasure in meeting ‘a real, live soldier’, her father Sergeant Frederick Thomas who visited that same year.
-She also remembered his mother, Queen Mary, as a loving and interested parent who spent a lot of time with her son.
+She also remembered his mother, Queen Mary, as a loving and interested parent who spent much with her son.
 John’s grandmother Queen Alexandra also visited him often.

 Until the early 20th century, epilepsy was often considered a psychological or behavioral dysfunction, and people with epilepsy were routinely confined to asylums.
 It appears that John was well looked after at Wood Farm and while it may have seemed cruel to separate him from his family’s everyday life, had he been born to an ordinary family, his fate would probably have been worse.
 The evidence suggests that he remained a happy child while at Wood Farm.